 The series was a huge hit in the UK and just as successful when it premiered on American television.
 In 1989, a new Paddington animated series premiered on American TV, produced by the Hanna-Barbera studios and starring the voices of Charlie Adler as Paddington and Tim Curry as Mr. Curry.

-A new Paddington feature film has been produced and opens in theaters this weekend.
-Directed and co-written by Paul King, the film stars Nicole Kidman, Michael Gambon, Hugh Bonneville, Sally Hawkins, and Ben Whishaw as the voice of Paddington.
+A new Paddington feature film was produced in 2014.
+Directed and co-written by Paul King, the film starred Nicole Kidman, Michael Gambon, Hugh Bonneville, Sally Hawkins, and Ben Whishaw as the voice of Paddington.

 In the 1980s, Bond began yet another series of novels, this time geared toward adult readers.
 It was a series of humorous mystery novels featuring Monsieur Pamplemousse, a French food critic and amateur detective.

 Assisting him in his investigations of crimes is his faithful bloodhound, Pommes Frites.
 The first book in the series, Monsieur Pamplemousse, was published in 1983.

 In addition his popular novel series, Michael Bond has written numerous other books, including non-fiction books such as a travel guide and his autobiography, Bears and Forebears: A Life So Far (1996).

 In 1997, he was awarded the OBE (Order of the British Empire) for services to children's literature.
 Ten years later, in 2007, the University of Reading awarded him an Honorary Doctor of Letters.

 Now, at the age of 90, he still lives in London, not far from Paddington Station.
 If you visit the station, you'll see a bronze statue of Paddington Bear, sculpted by artist Marcus Cornish.

 "It's nice having a bear about the house." - Michael Bond